ReVanced/revanced-manager/README.md

 Anything else can be found here.

 ## 📄 Documentation
-Step on how to compile & use the application are available [here](/docs/README.md).
+Step on how to use the application are available [here](/docs/README.md).

 ## 👋 Contributing
 You can find the contribution guidelines [here](/CONTRIBUTING.md), Thanks for consider contributing to ReVanced Manager!